joeldrapper/literal/README.md

 This gem is designed to be a simple alternative to Dry Types, Dry Initializer and Dry Struct.
 It has a lighter API that works with `===` and doesn’t require defining a global `Types` module.
 You can use it with plain old Ruby types like `String`, `Integer`, `Proc`, etc. If need more power, you can use advanced type matchers like `_Array`, `_Union`, `_Interface`.

+### What's the point?

+Ruby is a wonderful dyanmic langauge.
+While I’m excited about advances in RBS and Steep, I think we've still got a long way to go before they can be used in many applications.
+In the meantime, I think you can get a long way by adding lightweight type checking to public interfaces for specific classes: initializers and attribute writers.
+Literal is designed to help define and enforce this.

 ## Basic Usage

 ### Attributes mixin